iuribpmoro/Automap/README.md

 ## Wordlists
-The "directories.txt" wordlist available is a combination of dirbuster's medium wordlist and dirb's common wordlist.
+Inside the wordlists folder, available on this repository, there is a file named "large-directories.txt", a combination of dirbuster's medium wordlist and dirb's common wordlist.

+Also, there are 3 raft wordlists from the [Seclists](https://github.com/danielmiessler/SecLists) repository.